by Laura Joy Griffith

 My frozen self was telling me to stop.

-But hope prevailed and to the fire I turned,
+But hope prevailed and to the fire I

 And in his arms my heart began to thaw.